cbaeucsd/CSE15L-Lab-Reports/lab-report-4-week-8.md

 <img src="{{ site.baseurl}}/docs/assets/images/lab-report-4/S3_testcode.png" width="800"> <br>
 Test Code<br><br>
 <img src="{{ site.baseurl}}/docs/assets/images/lab-report-4/S3_mainfail.png" width="800"> <br>
+Output of my repository, did not store the needed link<br><br>
 <img src="{{ site.baseurl}}/docs/assets/images/lab-report-4/S3_altfail.png" width="800"> <br>
+Output of other group's repository, did not store the needed link<br><br>
+We must alter our overspecific isValidURL method to account for non-typical URLs.
+Otherwise, the rules regarding line breaks seems a bit complicated.
+We can't have two line breaks in a row between our brackets, and we can only have singular line breaks between our parenthesis, but only right after the opening or right before the closing parenthesis.
+This would probably take 10-20 lines of code, assuming no major redesign of the code is needed, which it likely is.
 </details>

 <script src="{{ site.baseurl}}/js/autoopendetails.js"></script>